pst-on-github/homebridge-enocean/README.md

 ### Fully Automatic teach-in

 Works similar to auto create but requires the a. m. *Learn Switch* accessory set to on first.
-Then set the device teach/learn mode (works with NodON Roller Shutter actors, D2-05-00 profile and other devices which are capable of sending a teach in message).
+Then set the device teach/learn mode (works with NodON Roller Shutter actors, D2-05-00 profile and other devices which are capable of sending a teach-in message).

 ### Semi automatic teach-in